camunda/camunda-docs/docs/components/modeler/web-modeler/process-application-pipeline.md

 For business-critical and higher-risk processes that require strict governance and/or quality requirements, you can [integrate Web Modeler into your CI/CD pipelines](/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md).
 :::

+## Model

+If you choose to use this pipeline, the following features are helpful during design and modeling.

+- Use token simulation to correct and optimize your process flow.
+- Use Play mode to quickly validate the process behavior after you have added implementation details.
+- Use versioning to track and review changes across assets in the process application.
+  - For example, visually review changes between two versions of a BPPMN file, or view code changes for other files.
+  - Add a comment to the main process diagram to indicate that a review is complete and that the process application can be promoted to the next stage.

 ### Deployment stages

 When you create a process application, you select a default development cluster to deploy to during development.